teuzowebdeveloper9/emails-spring/README.md

 # User Service Microservice

+This is the beta version of a project, please see its original code base in these two repositories

 ## 📄 Description

 This project is the first part of a microservices system.
 It is responsible for creating users and sending emails using the RabbitMQ messaging system.
 The database used is PostgreSQL.